tradle/mycloud/project/docs/questions.md

 deleting expired sessions.
 Use DynamoDB TTL? or a scheduled lambda

 when does a client need to reauth?
 How do they know their session expired

+cross-AWS-account IAM role for Tradle to monitor the Cloudwatch Logs